24937132/Jaques_Ava_24937132_T08_LiquidCalm/README.md

 # Jaques_Ava_24937132_T08_LiquidCalm

 **LIQUID CALM:**
+Liquid Calm is a Processing code created to find a moment of tranquility while online.
+The code will play and you can watch it and find calmness within your busy life.
+You can also engage with the code by pressing the spacebar to interact (fish will be added to the screen).

 **Why?**
 My challenge was to design a virtual aquarium: a soothing, generative animation where fish drift and bubbles rise in real time.
 This is important because screens are often associated with noise, distraction, or stress, but here, I want to flip that and show how code can create a moment of calm.